 Be sure to check the labels and ingredients on your dog food to ensure it’s complete and balanced.
 And to ensure he’s getting the appropriate levels for his age, always give your dog commercial dog food that’s life-stage suitable — puppy, adult, or senior.
 He shouldn’t need any nutrient dog supplements unless your veterinarian recommends them.

-However, if your dog is eating mainly homemade dog food, he may not be getting everything he needs.
-You should consult your veterinarian to come up with a plan to supplement your dog’s homemade food diet.
-Your vet may recommend adding certain foods in your recipes or going with a vitamin supplement.
+However, if your dog is eating mainly homemade dog food or a vegan diet, he may not be getting everything he needs.
+You should consult with your veterinarian to develop a plan to supplement your dog’s homemade food diet.
+Your vet may recommend adding certain foods to your recipes or using a dog multivitamin supplement.

 Never give your dog human vitamin supplements.
 Dogs have very different nutritional needs than humans, and too much of certain vitamins can make dogs very ill.
-And even if you’re considering giving your dog vitamins specifically formulated for dogs, it’s important to contact your veterinarian to ensure your dog’s getting everything he needs and not overdoing certain vitamins that he may already be getting in his diet.
+Suppose you’re considering giving your dog species-specific vitamins.
+In that case, it’s essential to contact your veterinarian to ensure your dog gets everything he needs without overdoing certain vitamins that he may already be getting in his diet.

 For Any Age: Zesty Paws Multivitamin Bites

 Zesty Paws Multivitamin Bites contain 20 vitamins, minerals, and nutrients that support the skin, coat, joints, heart, digestion, and immune response in dogs of all ages and sizes.
 They’re free of grains, corn, and soy and have no artificial flavoring or preservatives, and are made in the USA.